jwhiteside11/uconn-sentiment-backend/data-fetchers/README.md

 # API reference
 This code is wrapped with a Flask server.
 Interact with this code base using HTTP calls to `localhost:5000`.

-In the examples below, I use the `curl` shell command, but you can interface with the containers any HTTP library in any language.
+In the examples above, I use the `curl` shell command, but you can interface with the containers any HTTP library in any language.

 ## Endpoints